MeaneyLab/PRSoS/README.md

 or = odds ratio in the GWAS data, or it can be log odds ratio or beta (if it is the odds ratio, add `--log_or` flag to use log odds ratio)

-a1 = reference allele for the odds ratio
+a1 = reference/effect allele (to which the odds ratio belong)

 a2 = alternative allele